-Study of language and its classification, development, and structural aspects.
+Explores language itself: its classification, development, and structural aspects of the language.

 B. Additional Information

 This course looks at how languages are classified from a genetic and structural point of view.
 Structural aspects of the languages of the world are then surveyed in more detail.
 Students will also learn about and discuss the development of language as a human form of communication, and how it has evolved into the current written and oral codes.